 AT&T needs more of your money, so the wireless carrier is bumping up the activation fee it charges customers who sign a two-year contract.
 The fee, which formerly sat at $36, has risen $4 to reach a round $40 as of June 8th.
 The minor price hike applies to upgrades as well.

 The change comes as a result of consumers increasingly choosing to pass on traditional contracts in favor of the AT&T Next upgrade program.
+That's right, in response to customers increasingly viewing contracts as less than desirable, the company is choosing to make them look even less so.
+Part of this is because, well, the carrier wants you to sign up for Next.
 Read More

 Google's Wallet-powered peer-to-peer payment service launched to rival Paypal was announced on May 15th and came with an interesting promotion: waived fees for transfers funded by credit cards.
 This promotion was recently (possibly today) adjusted quite drastically, and now only payments less than $250 aren't charged fees.
 Additionally, we now know that the promotional period ends on June 29th.